Frequently Asked Questions

 Q: When will I get a bill?

 A: The business office will issue bills 2 to 3 weeks prior to the payment due date.
-To see payment plan options, click here (PDF).
+Payment plan options are available on My Mac.edu (PDF).

 Q: Can I take a session off if necessary?